srttk/php-cli-tools/README.md

 php-cli-tools
 =============

-Use php for terminal application development. :)
+Use php for terminal application development. just experiment and FUN :)